Harriet Dart

 Harriet Dart Bio

-Harriet Dart (born 28 July 1996) is a British professional tennis player.
-She achieved a career-high singles ranking of world No. 70 on 9 September 2024, and a career-high doubles ranking of No. 59 on 14 October 2024.
-Dart reached the final of the 2021 Wimbledon Championships in mixed doubles with Joe Salisbury.
-She has won two WTA 125 doubles titles as well as seven singles and 16 doubles titles on the ITF Women’s Circuit.
+Harriet Dart (born 28 July 1996) is a British professional tennis player who competes on the WTA Tour.
+She achieved a career-high singles ranking of world No. 70 on 9 September 2024 and a career-high doubles ranking of No. 59, on 14 October 2024.
+Dart reached the final of the 2021 Wimbledon Championships in mixed doubles with Joe Salisbury and has since built a steady presence across singles, doubles and Great Britain’s Billie Jean King Cup team.

 Early Life and Background